Rohan-Kamat/Andromeda/README.md

 # Andromeda
 Building a search engine from scratch.
 We plan on implementing the 3 major components in a search engine - `Crawler`, `Parser` and `Indexing`.
 We will begin by developing command line tools for these components and then wrapping these with an API service to be used by a frontend.
+This project is being done under IEEE-NITK.

+## Setup
+### VPN Connection
+To establish a VPN connection to NITK-NET:
+- Login at the Sophos portal - [link](vpnportal.nitk.ac.in).
+- Download SSL-VPN config file for the necessary OS.
+- Execute `sudo openvpn <path-to-config-file>` to initiate the connection sequence.
+Keep this terminal open.

+### SSH
+- Execute `ssh <user>@<container-ip>` and then enter necessary details on being prompted.

 ## Guidelines
 - Please follow the [pep8](https://peps.python.org/pep-0008/) python style guide